sierkov/daedalus-turbo/README.md

 ### Launch

-Launch the local API server and store blockchain data in the "data-dir" directory:
+Launch the local API server which will store the downloaded blockchain data in "data-dir" directory:
 ```
-./cmake-build-release/dt http-api <data-dir>
+./cmake-build-release/dt http-api data-dir
 ```
-Please, note that the storage device on which "data-dir" is locate should have at least 60 GB of free space.
+Please, note that the storage device on which "data-dir" is located should have at least 60 GB of free space.

 From a separate terminal window, while the http API is running, start the UI:
 ```